MinaProtocol/mina/rfcs/0044-node-status-and-node-error-backend.md

 ### Grafana Loki

 Grafana Loki functions as basically a log aggregation system for the logs.
 For log storage, we could choose between different cloud storage backend like S3 or GCS.
 It uses an agent to send logs to the loki server.
-This means we need to setup a mini-service similar to the AWS one.
+This means we need to setup a micro-service that listening on https://node-status.minaprotocol.com and redirect the data to Loki.
 They provide a query language called LogQL which is similar to the prometheus query language.
 Another upside of this choice is that it has good integration with Grafana which is already used and loved by us.
 One thing to notice is that loki is "label" based, if we want to get the most of it, we need to find a good way to label stuff.

 ### LogDNA

 LogDNA provides both data storage and data visualization and alerting functionality.
-Besides the usual log collecting agent like Loki, LogDNA also provides the option to sends logs directly to their API which could save us the work to implement a miniservice by ourselves (depending on whether we feel safe to give users the log-uploading keys).
+Besides the usual log collecting agent like Loki, LogDNA also provides the option to sends logs directly to their API which could save us the work to implement a micro-service by ourselves (depending on whether we feel safe to give users the log-uploading keys).
 The alert service they provide is also handy in node error system.

 ## Prices